contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.2.9.1 New Members

 When a brother is baptized and confirmed, he is eligible to be ordained to an office in the Aaronic Priesthood if he will be at least 12 years old by the end of the year.
 The bishop interviews him soon after his confirmation, normally within a week.
+At the same time, he can interview the new member to receive a temple recommend for proxy baptisms and confirmations (see [26.5.1](26-temple-recommends.md#2651-newly-baptized-members)).
+A bishop or branch president may assign one of his counselors to conduct this interview.

-A member of the bishopric presents him in sacrament meeting so ward members can sustain his proposed ordination (see [18.10.3](18-priesthood-ordinances-and-blessings.md#18103-presenting-a-member-to-be-sustained-before-he-is-ordained)).
+A member of the bishopric presents the brother in sacrament meeting so ward members can sustain his proposed ordination (see [18.10.3](18-priesthood-ordinances-and-blessings.md#18103-presenting-a-member-to-be-sustained-before-he-is-ordained)).
 He may then be ordained to the appropriate office:

 * Deacon, if he will turn 12 or 13 by the end of the year
 * Teacher, if he will turn 14 or 15 by the end of the year